 - Opening Hours: Daily from 9am to 10pm

 - Location: 1 Chome Odorinishi, Chuo Ward, Sapporo, Hokkaido 060-0042, Japan

 Old Hokkaido Government Building

-Known locally as ‘Red Bricks’, the Old Hokkaido Government Building was built in 1888 in Neo-Baroque style and was, at the time, the largest and tallest building in the country.
+Known locally as ‘Red Bricks’, the Old Hokkaido Government Building was built in 1888 in Neo-Baroque style.
+It was, at the time, the largest and tallest building in Japan.
 Brick buildings are rare in Japan so it is normal that the old government building should be considered a local attraction.
 Restored after a fire in 1968, the building contains the Archives of Hokkaido and the Gallery of Hokkaido's History of the Historical Museum of Hokkaido, providing visitors an introduction to the history and culture of the area.
-Visitors can also view the opulent executive offices of past administrators and governors.
+You can also view the opulent executive offices of past administrators and governors.

 - Tel: +81 (0)11 204 5019

 A famed Sapporo natural attraction, this steaming natural hot spring can be reached by bus from Sapporo city centre and is set in an impressive canyon, famous for its hot waterfall, which is known locally as the 'yu-no-taki'.
 The spring is perfect for escaping the city summer heat, or simply for warming up in the cold winter.
 The salty water is believed to be beneficial for sufferers of rheumatic disorders.

 - Location: Jozankei Onsen Higashi 3-chome, Minami-ku, Sapporo, 061-2302, Japan

 Sapporo Clock Tower